 Gilmore said that the cause of addiction is a person’s unhealthy means of dealing with overwhelming depression and anxiety.
 She explained that it often helps to discuss why they want to quit smoking, for example, triggers for their unwanted behavior, and also what gets in the way of them becoming their “future self” that’s free from the habit.

+She mentioned about what happens when you quit smoking using hypnotherapy and gave some encouragement by providing a list of changes to ones body will make if and when you decide to stop smoking.
 She also works on some inter-related topics such as stress management, dealing with anxious feelings and confidence.

 Addictive substances like nicotine can trigger the pleasure area of the brain, which induces the person to repeat using the substance to bring more pleasure and relief from emotional pain.